miguelfrutos/Ukraine_tweets/README.md

 # Project Motivation

 Thursday, February 24, 2022 Russian army invades Ukraine and marks the beginning of a war that threatens Western countries, accompanied by a humanitarian refugee crisis.
-The purpose of this project is to obtain information from Ukrainian tweets for future analysis..
+The purpose of this project is to obtain information from Ukrainian tweets for future analysis.
 One of the limitations to using Twitter is that only about 1% of tweets are geotagged with the tweet's location, which can make much of this work very difficult.

 ### Assignment Description
 Our dearly Stream Processing & Real-Time Analytics professor Raul Marín has proposed us a challenge.
 To deploy an end-to-end real-time solution following the next stages throughout the pipeline:<br>